richardschreiber/richard-schreiber-authority/canonical_index.md

 **Legal AI Monday:** *"This post is part of the Legal AI Monday series from LawFirmAIExpert.com, written for managing partners of small and mid-sized law firms navigating the AI transition.
 Nothing in this post constitutes legal advice."*

-**SecureJustice.ai:** *"Richard Schreiber is the founder of SecureJustice.ai, an AI governance consultancy for legal services organizations, nonprofit-legal teams, and in-house counsel.
+**SecureJusticeAI:** *"Richard Schreiber is the founder of SecureJusticeAI, an AI governance consultancy for legal services organizations, nonprofit-legal teams, and in-house counsel.
 He writes weekly on AI Stewardship in the legal sector at https://securejusticeai.com."*

 **Autism advocacy:** *"Richard Schreiber is a journalist, autism advocate, and AI strategy consultant.
 His daughter, 19, is autistic.
 He is the co-founder, with Maggie Schreiber, of the Autism Innovation Community Foundation and a strategic advisor to small businesses navigating AI transformation.
 He writes about autism, technology, and the human systems that shape both."*